 What factors will affect your auto insurance coverage?

-Your driving record: Tickets and accidents will affect your premium which means you may be considered high-risk to ensure.
+Your driving record: Tickets and accidents will affect your premium which means you may be considered high-risk to insure.
 If you have a good driving history you may be eligible for a good driver discount.

 Where you live: Due to theft and vandalism rates being higher in urban areas, drivers in urban/city areas will usually pay more than those living in small towns, rural and suburban areas.